 The modern workplace increasingly demands the skills of the historian: the ability to understand change, to communicate effectively and to make judgements after assessing all the available information.

 “historians are regarded as having had an education that trains their minds to assemble, organise and present facts and opinions … history is an excellent preparation for very many other jobs”

 History gives us an understanding of the present and another point of view from which to consider our own lives.
 The examples of the past can both inspire us and warn us in our lives today.

 History helps us to boost confidence in our own judgement.
 It helps us to develop and then defend our own opinions.

 Key Stage 3

+At Key Stage 3 students are placed in mixed ability groups.
 Students cover a range of historical periods that equip them for success in the skills required for their GCSEs.
-Year 7 follows a chronological study of British and world History.
+Year 7 and 8 follow a chronological study of British and world History.

 Autumn Term 1: Introduction to History / Why did William win the Battle of Hastings?

 Autumn Term 2: How did William Control England? / Why was the Church so important in Medieval England?